Sandy Stannard

 Profile

-Sandy Stannard’s teaching and research revolves around issues of ecological sensitivity.
-She teaches advanced design studios, building technology coursework, and advises master’s theses.
+Sandy Stannard’s teaching and research revolves around issues of ecological awareness and sensitivity.
+She teaches advanced design studios and building technology coursework.
+With grant support, Professor Stannard is working with students on a proposal to transform a Univeristy space into an experiential, interactive lighting education space.
 Professor Stannard was one of the faculty advisors for Cal Poly’s Solar Decathlon 2005 as well as 2015 entries; both of these Solar Cal Poly projects received third place overall in this U.S. DOE/NREL sponsored international design/build competition.
 The 2015 Solar Cal Poly project also received a Merit design award from the USGBC [Central Coast chapter].
 She was also part of the Carbon Neutral Design (CND) project, a nationwide collaborative project sponsored by the Society of Building Science Educators and the American Institute of Architects [www.tboake.com/carbon-aia/introduction.html].
-Professor Stannard was a recent recipient of a USGBC “Green Innovation” honorable mention award for her work on an “outdoor classroom” for a local elementary school, a project intended to enhance environmental learning in an outdoor setting.
+Professor Stannard was a recipient of a USGBC “Green Innovation” honorable mention award for her work on an “outdoor classroom” for a local elementary school, a project intended to enhance environmental learning in an outdoor setting.

 Professor Stannard is a licensed architect in the state of California.
-She has practiced in the Bay Area and in the Pacific Northwest, including a consultancy at the Pacific Energy Center in San Francisco; she currently consults on projects on a case-by case basis.
-Recently she has been engaged in grant funded design/build projects with students.
+She has practiced in the Bay Area and in the Pacific Northwest, including a lighting consultancy at the Pacific Energy Center in San Francisco; she currently consults on projects on a case-by case basis.
+Throughout her teaching career, she has been engaged in grant funded design/build projects with students.

 Prior to coming to Cal Poly, Professor Stannard held teaching positions at the University of Idaho and the University of Washington.
 She also has international teaching experience, co-teaching summer programs at the Sede di Roma in Italy as well as teaching at the Universita degli Studi di Camerino in Ascoli Piceno, Italy.